-Task No. Task Description Report Outcome Semester Weighting Due Date 1 Sem 1 Common Task - Written Research Task 4 100 Term 2 Wk3 2 Sem 2 Project 2 - Written Portfolio and Product 1, 2, 3 100 Term 3 Wk9
+Task No. Task Description Report Outcome Semester Weighting Due Date 1 Sem 1 Project 1 - Written Portfolio and Product 1, 2 100 T2 Wk 4 2 Sem 2 Project 2 - Written Portfolio and Product 1, 2 100 T3 Wk 7

-Semester 1 Semester 2 4.
-Explains how people in technology related professions 1.
-Designs, communicates, and evaluates innovative ideas contribute to society now and into the future and creative solutions to authentic problems or opportunities.
+Semester 1 Semester 2 Designs, communicates, and evaluates innovative ideas and creative solutions to authentic problems or opportunities.
+1. Designs, communicates, and evaluates innovative ideas and creative solutions to authentic problems or opportunities.
 2. Plans and manages the production of designed solutions.
 Selects, maintains, and appropriately uses hardware for a range of tasks.
-3. Selects and safely applies a broad range of tools, materials and processes in the production of quality projects.
+2. Plans and manages the production of designed solutions.
+Selects, maintains, and appropriately uses hardware for a range of tasks.

-2023 Year 7 Visual Arts
+2024 Year 7 Visual Arts